The Long Count Fight

 Gene Tunney vs. Jack Dempsey II, retroactively known as Long Count Fight, or the Battle of the Long Count, was a professional boxing match contested on September 22, 1927, for the undisputed heavyweight championship.

 It was a 10-round rematch between world heavyweight champion Tunney and former champion Dempsey, which Tunney won in a unanimous decision.
-It took at Soldier Field in Chicago.
+The fight took place at Soldier Field in Chicago.
 "Long Count" is applied to the fight because, when Tunney was knocked down in the seventh round, the count was delayed due to Dempsey's failure to go to and remain in a neutral corner.
 Whether this "long count" actually affected the outcome remains a subject of debate.

 Background

 Just 364 days before, on September 23, 1926, Tunney had beaten Dempsey in ten rounds by unanimous decision to lift the world heavyweight title, at Sesquicentennial Stadium in Philadelphia.
 The first fight between Tunney and Dempsey had been moved out of Chicago because Dempsey had learned that Al Capone was a big fan of his, and he did not want Capone to be involved in the fight.
 Capone reportedly bet $50,000 on Dempsey for the rematch, which fueled false rumors of a fix.
 Dempsey was favored by odds makers in both fights, largely because of public betting which heavily tilted towards Dempsey.

 The rematch was held at Chicago's Soldier Field, and would draw a gate of $2,658,660.
 It was the first $2 million gate in entertainment history.
 Tunney received a record purse of $990,445.

 The match was broadcast by announcers Graham McNamee and Phillips Carlin to more than 60 NBC radio stations.